What to know about teas for medicinal use?

 What is a tea?

-Teas are herbal preparations made by steeping dried plant parts, such as leaves, flowers, roots, or berries, in hot water.
+Teas are herbal preparations made by steeping plant materials such as leaves, flowers, roots, or fruits in hot water.

 How tea works?

-Teas work by using heat and water to extract bioactive compounds from plant materials through a process called infusion, where soluble components dissolve into the liquid.
+Teas work by using heat to extract bioactive compounds from plant materials through a process called infusion, where water acts as a solvent to dissolve soluble components like polyphenols, flavonoids, and alkaloids.

 What are the best herbal teas?